 • Excel & Word Collaboration – Work on social media reporting and strategies together.

-• Integration with Social Media Tools – Connects with scheduling and analytics platforms.
+• Integration with Social Media Tools – Microsoft Teams integrates directly with social media collaboration workflows, enabling content approvals, team discussions, and project management within the Teams environment alongside scheduling and analytics platforms.

 9. Monday.com